What makes the BJJ belt system unique

 Learn how to tie your belt

 Even the simplest things matter in BJJ, like learning how to tie your belt properly.
 A well-tied belt shows respect for the discipline, keeps you comfortable during training, and can even boost your confidence.
-If you need a refresher, this guide on tying your belt can help you get it right.

 Resilience and patience